sleepymalc/Notes/README.md

 ## Abstract

-This repo contains all $\LaTeX$ source codes of the lecture notes I took in @umich.
+This repo contains all $\LaTeX$ source codes of the lecture notes I took in university.
+A more readable verison can be found [here](https://www.pbb.wtf/posts/Notes).
-> [Here](https://www.pbb.wtf/posts/Notes) is a more readable version.

 The [`header.tex`](https://github.com/sleepymalc/Academic-Template/blob/main/Notes/header.tex) can be found in [Academic Template](https://github.com/sleepymalc/Academic-Template), together with a simple, but complete [demo](https://github.com/sleepymalc/Academic-Template/tree/main/Notes/master.pdf).
 > **You need to include this header to compile any of my notes!** The particular compile environment should be not that relevant since the packages this environment depends on are quite straightforward and minimal, hence a simple *pdflatex* should do the job.
 As for Inkscape figures, please look into [VSCode-LaTeX-Inkscape](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape) for detailed configuration.